chrisx8/Ballzzz/README.md

 ### Changes since TP2

 - Player can draw a pattern on the drawboard, and the game board will be generated based on what the player draws.
-- Fixed a bug where player pattern parsing may result in list-out-of-range error.
+- Fixed a bug where player pattern parsing may result in list out-of-bound error.
 - Fixed a bug where a SuperBall can clear the entire board due to insufficient type checking.
 - Implemented leaderboard, which shows the top ten players.
 - Player can save the game and return to the main menu by pressing ESC.
 - Player can restore a previous game, if `savedGame.py` exists and is legal.
+- Player can customize color of the ball or the super ball.
-- Some minor UI improvements.
+- Many UI improvements.

 ### Changes since TP1